itsaky/yuvakriti/docs/bytecode.md

 The values of the `minor_version` and `major_version` items are the minor and major version numbers of this `ykb` file.
 Together, a major and a minor version number determine the version of the `ykb` file format.
-If a class file has major version number `M` and minor version number `m`, we denote the version of its `ykb` file format as `M.m`.
+If a `ykb` file has major version number `M` and minor version number `m`, we denote the version of its `ykb` file format as `M.m`.